Archiving and Preservation Policy

 Institutional Preservation

 Al-Qamar is published by Al-Qamar Islamic Research Institute, Lahore.
-The publisher maintains institutional records of published content, journal issues, article files, and essential publication data.
+The publisher maintains institutional records of published content, journal issues, article files, metadata, and essential publication data.

 Institutional preservation supports continuity of access in case of website redesign, platform upgrade, domain migration, server change, or technical maintenance.